adamfoneil/Loomer/README.md

 ![img](https://github.com/adamosoftware/Loomer/blob/master/harness-order2.png)

 - The [main form](https://github.com/adamosoftware/Loomer/blob/master/Loomer/frmMain.cs) itself is what renders the UI.
 I try to keep the core program logic out of this, and mainly just handle UI widgets and events here.
 For example, this is how I [fill](https://github.com/adamosoftware/Loomer/blob/master/Loomer/frmMain.cs#L94) the color comboboxes.
 This is the [Draw button](https://github.com/adamosoftware/Loomer/blob/master/Loomer/frmMain.cs#L106).
 This is how the harnesses are [auto-assigned](https://github.com/adamosoftware/Loomer/blob/master/Loomer/frmMain.cs#L139) the next letter.
 Here are the [save](https://github.com/adamosoftware/Loomer/blob/master/Loomer/frmMain.cs#L144) and [open](https://github.com/adamosoftware/Loomer/blob/master/Loomer/frmMain.cs#L163) features.

+## What's next?
+One thing that became clear while using this is that it's really hard to design a pattern to a visual spec.
+You have to work out the plus/minus harness pattern stuff in your head or on a graph paper.
+The next step for this is to offer some kind of interactive pattern creation UI that lets you click the squares directly to draw a pattern.